Climate talks soften stance on fossil fuel phaseout

 The latest draft reflects those concerns, expressing “deep regret” that the $100 billion goal hasn’t been met and urging rich countries to scale up their funding for poor nations to reduce emissions and adapt to climate change — an issue with which developed countries are also grappling.

-It also adds wording that could create a fund to help countries hit by the most devastating impacts of climate change.
-Rich nations such as the United States, which have historically been the biggest source of human-caused greenhouse gas emissions, are opposed to any legal obligation to compensate poor countries.
+It also proposes creating a fund to help poor countries tap existing sources of aid when they face the devastating impacts of climate change.
+But rich nations such as the United States, which have historically been the biggest source of human-caused greenhouse gas emissions, are opposed to any legal obligation to compensate poor countries.

 Discussion on the issue, known as loss and damage, is likely to go to the wire, negotiators said.